kcech/sentilo-docs-test/docs/catalog_and_maps/map_viewers.rst

 .. code:: javascript

-   // the initial map center (Barcelona city) var defaultMapCenter [ 41.4001221, 2.172839 ];
+    // the initial map center (Barcelona city) var defaultMapCenter = [41.5667, 2.0167];
-   var defaultZoomLevel 14;
+    var defaultZoomLevel = 14;
-   var defaultInputLocationZoomLevel 17;
+	var defaultInputLocationZoomLevel = 17;
-   // the maximum zoom level beyond which pois are not grouped into clusters var defaultMaxZoomCluster 13;
+	// the maximum zoom level beyond which pois are not grouped into clusters var defaultMaxZoomCluster = 13;
-   // flag for control if routes must be displayed or no on the current map var showRoutes false;
+    // flag for control if routes must be displayed or no on the current map var showRoutes = false;
-   // the minimum zoom level beyond which routes are displayed var minRouteZoomLevel 15;
-   // flag for control if only components that fit into bounds's map must be searched on the server var filterByBounds true;
+    // flag for control if only components that fit into bounds's map must be searched on the server var filterByBounds = true;
    ...

 You could change these configuration parameters or customize the look